-Tag Archives: Josh Rodriguez
+Tag: Josh Rodriguez

 Sunday's action in the Pirates' minor league organization began with an afternoon game in Charleston.
 The GCL Pirates have the day off.

 Three late-inning rallies gave the Grasshoppers the advantage over the Power this afternoon.
 Power starter Colton Cain pitched 4 innings and allowed 3 runs on 4 hits and a walk.
 The first 'Hoppers' run came in the 1st inning, on a double and an RBI single.
 Cain allowed only one base runner over the next two innings (hit batter), then gave up a 2-run homer in the 4th, to give Greensboro a 3-0 lead.
 Cain and C Kawika Emsley-Pai had two bases stolen against them in the 1st inning (one runner, two bases), and a double steal in the 4th.
 Kevin Decker replaced Cain to begin the 5th, and retired the side in order.
 In the 6th, Decker gave up 2 runs on a single, a walk, a sacrifice fly, and an RBI single.
 There were three stolen bases in that inning.
 Decker was still pitching in the 7th, when 3 more runs scored.
 Three more stolen bases contributed to the scoring, which also included two walks, a sacrifice fly, an RBI double and an RBI single.
 The Grasshoppers had an 8-0 lead.